hkowrada/AWS/README.md

-# This is small project which demonistrates below tasks:
+# This AWS project will help you to complete below tasks:

 >APACHE USING USER SCRIPTS
 >